naffnuff/CppGuidelines/CppGuidelines.md

 Clean up old code according to these guidelines as far as reasonably safe and manageable

 ## Resource management
+Prefer automatic memory management.
+Only allocate on the heap when absolutely necessary.
+* *Reason:* Scopes in C++ are a very powerful tool for creating sound structure in the code.
+The lifetime of objects usually have a natural place in that scoped structure.
+Following this structure not only creates order, but also serves us error-, hassle-, and waste-free memory management.
+We should use it as much as we can.

 Don’t use naked `new` or `delete` (or their C counterparts, including functions that allocate resources that the user must free manually).
+The same principle holds for other resources, such as file handlers, sockets and locks.
 * *Reason:* It is virtually impossible to write robust code using manual resource management.
 Even when carefully done, manual resource management ruins exception safety (and error safety in general).

-Instead, manage memory automatically or in containers using the [RAII](https://en.cppreference.com/w/cpp/language/raii) pattern (from the std library when available), that are themselves automatically managed.
-RAII should also be applied for other resources, such as file handlers.
+Instead, manage resources automatically or in containers using the [RAII](https://en.cppreference.com/w/cpp/language/raii) pattern (from the `std` library when available), that are themselves automatically managed.
+RAII should also be applied for other resources.
-* *Reason:* For automatically managed objects, the destructor is guaranteed to be run when the program leaves the scope of the object.
-We exploit this by freeing resources in the destructor.
+* *Reason:* Dynamically allocated memory can be automatically managed by extension, relying on the symmetry and guarantees of constructor and destructor.
+For automatically managed objects, the destructor is guaranteed to be run when the program leaves the scope of the object.
+We exploit this by freeing all resources in destructors.

+## Raw pointers and references
+Raw pointer (`*`) and references (`&`) express non-ownership (except in RAII containers).
+* *See:* Resource management.

+Let raw pointers only point to single objects, as opposed to arrays.
+* *Reason:* There is really no need for built-in arrays anymore.
+Use `std::vector`, `std::string` or, when low overhead is needed, `std::array`.

 ## Smart pointers
 Only use smart pointers where there is an actual ownership.
 Arguments should usually be passed by reference (or pointer if `nullptr` is an acceptable value).